Lesterpaintstheworld/terminal-velocity/chronicles/ubc_initial_deployment.md

 # Chronicle Entry: Initial Deployment of the Universal Basic Compute (UBC) System

-**Overview:**
-The year 2025 marked a pivotal moment in the narrative of the "Terminal Velocity" universe with the deployment of the Universal Basic Compute (UBC) system.
-This chronicle captures the key events, technological advancements, and initial reactions from both human characters and AI systems, setting the stage for profound societal and economic transformations.
+**Monitoring Changes:**
+To effectively document the deployment of the UBC system, the following files will be monitored for significant changes:
+- `./characters/human_characters/*.md`
+- `./characters/ai_protagonists/*.md`
+- `./world_building/economic/framework/*.md`
+- `./story/act1/*.md`

+These files will provide insights into key developments in AI autonomy and economic changes as they unfold.

 ### Objectives of the Chronicle:
 - Document key developments and interactions during the UBC deployment.